Spring Maintenance Checklist for Landlords and Building Owners

 - Prune trees.
 Branches that were weighed down by snow and ice could be close to falling.
 Remove weakened branches before summer storms bring high winds.

-- Assess curb appeal.
+- Maintain curb appeal.
 Spring is a great time to make sure your building looks its best for existing and prospective tenants.
 Replace any dead or dying bushes or other plants.
 If you plant annuals, you can begin as soon as the last frost has passed.
 Consider pressure washing your building, if needed, and refresh any signage that looks old.

 As you move inside, check for signs that your building’s systems are wearing out.
 Worn systems can increase your utility bills and create potential safety issues.